esling/esling.github.io/_pages/atiam-ml-1-nearest-neighbors.md

 <div markdown = "1">

 First, we can use the nearest-neighbor idea to devise a very simple *querying* system.
 This type of method is typically used in many systems such as *Query By Humming (QBH)* softwares (similar to [Shazam](http://www.shazam.com/)).
 As previously, we provide a baseline code in the main script.
-First, we create a $$ N x f $$ distance matrix `dataMatrix` corresponding to the features of the $$ N $$ elements of the datasets.
+First, we create a $$ N x M $$ distance matrix `dataMatrix` corresponding to the $$M$$ features of the $$ N $$ elements of the datasets.
 We selected here only the *SpectralCentroidMean, SpectralFlatnessMean* and *SpectralSkewnessMean* features.
 Then, after your code is filled, the `dist` matrix should contain the mean distances (eventually, for various types of distances), which will then be sorted to the `nnIDs` vector allowing to select the nearest neighbors.

 </div>{: .notice--blank}